onera/Cassiopee/Cassiopee/Transform/doc/source/Transform.rst

     :param a: input data
     :type  a: array or zone
     :param minIndex: (imin,jmin,kmin) for a structured grid, list of indices otherwise
     :type  minIndex: 3-tuple of integers
     :param maxIndex: (imax,jmax,kmax) for a structured grid, None otherwise
     :type  maxIndex: 3-tuple of integers
     :param type: type of subzone to perform (None, 'elements', 'faces')
     :type  type: None or string
+    :param dimOut: dimension of the output unstructured connectivity when type is None (-1 means same as the intput)
+    :type  dimOut: integer
     :return: subzoned mesh
     :rtype: identical to a